 With 20% more fibre than pasta and more than double the fibre of rice, a daily serve of potatoes keeps your body running like clockwork.

 Vitamin C is an antioxidant that helps slow down or prevent cell damage and protects us from infection.
 Because our bodies don’t store vitamin C we need to get a regular intake.
-And with more vitamin C than oranges, potatoes are great way to get it everyday.
+And with more vitamin C than blueberries, potatoes are great way to get it everyday.

 Folate is one of the B-group vitamins.
 It helps our bodies produce healthy red blood cells and is particularly important for pregnant women for reducing the risk of spina bifida in growing babies.